Swampland Distance Conjecture, Inflation and $\alpha$-attractors: Swampland Distance Conjecture

 Of course, string theory has a way to resolve these infinite distance singularities (e.g. by growing extra dimensions) so the global symmetry is embedded in a higher group of diffeomorphisms or gauge transformations.
 But this changes drastically the effective theory and the fundamental light degrees of freedom are intrinsically different.

 Let us finally remark that the effective theory also breaks down at finite distance singularities because of the presence of some new light state.
 However, since the number of new degrees of freedom is expected to be finite, we can always integrate them in and continue working with the same effective theory plus the new states.
 There is no need of changing to a dual picture and, consistently, the quantum gravity cut-off does not go to zero in these cases.
-There have been some works \cite{Blumenhagen:2018nts,Buratti:2018xjt} studying if a Refined SDC \cite{Klaewer:2016kiy,Obied:2018sgi} forbidding transplanckian geodesic field distances could still valid in these regimes, even if there is no infinite tower becoming light, yielding different outcomes.
+There have been some works \cite{Blumenhagen:2018nts} studying if a Refined SDC \cite{Klaewer:2016kiy,Obied:2018sgi} forbidding transplanckian geodesic field distances could still be valid in these regimes, even if there is no infinite tower becoming light.
+They find agreement with the refined conjecture in the sense that the analysed geodesics trajectories are still subplanckian.